BiblioGalactic/light-sculpture/README.md

 ---

-*GALDIA: Where individual tools become instruments in a larger audiovisual symphony, enabling creators to sculpt with light and sound in an experimental, boundary-free environment.*
+*GLADIA: Where individual tools become instruments in a larger audiovisual symphony, enabling creators to sculpt with light and sound in an experimental, boundary-free environment.*